konradybcio/Lumia-EDK2-Guide/README.md

 ### Linux

+Download the GCC5 compiler provided [here](https://releases.linaro.org/components/toolchain/binaries/7.1-2017.08/arm-linux-gnueabihf/gcc-linaro-7.1.1-2017.08-x86_64_arm-linux-gnueabihf.tar.xz) and unzip it in a safe place(like your home directory or even downloads if you wish)

-Run `source edksetup.sh`, `export GCC5_ARM_PREFIX=path/to/your/toolchain/something-` (with the dash at the end)
+Run `source edksetup.sh`, `export GCC5_ARM_PREFIX=path/to/your/toolchain/bin/arm-linux-gnueabihf-` (with the dash at the end)

-Run `build -a ARM -p LumiaXXXPkg/LumiaXXX.dsc -t GCC5 -j$(nproc) -s -n 0`
+Run `build -a ARM -p LumiaXXXPkg/LumiaXXX.dsc -t GCC5 -j$(nproc) -s -n 0` (replace XXX with the device you are building for, for example for a Lumia 535 you would replace it with `Lumia535Pkg/Lumia535.dsc`)

-Go to Build/LumiaXXX-ARM/DEBUG_GCC5/FV/ and run `/path/to/your/toolchain/something-objcopy -I binary -O elf32-littlearm --binary-architecture arm MSMxyza_EFI.fd MSMxyza_EFI.fd.elf && /path/to/your/toolchain/something-ld MSMxyza_EFI.fd.elf -T ../../../../LumiaXXXPkg/FvWrapper.ld -o emmc_appsboot.mbn`
+Go to /your/edk2/path/Build/LumiaXXX-ARM/DEBUG_GCC5/FV/ and run `/path/to/your/toolchain/bin/arm-linux-gnueabihf-objcopy -I binary -O elf32-littlearm --binary-architecture arm MSMxyza_EFI.fd MSMxyza_EFI.fd.elf && /path/to/your/toolchain/bin/arm-linux-gnueabihf-ld MSMxyza_EFI.fd.elf -T ../../../../LumiaXXXPkg/FvWrapper.ld -o emmc_appsboot.mbn`